mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Big Data
+Big Data consists of extensive datasets  primarily in the characteristics of volume, velocity, variety, and/or variability  that require a scalable architecture for efficient storage, manipulation, and analysis.

 Big data is an umbrella term for any collection of data sets so large or complex that it becomes difficult to process them using traditional data-processing applications.
 In a nutshell, big data refers to data that is so large, fast or complex that it's difficult or impossible to process using traditional methods.
 Also, big data deals with accessing and storing large amounts of information for analytics.

 So, what is Big Data?
 Big Data is a large data set with increasing volume, variety and velocity.